FanAndSwordGit/FanAndSwordFansite/docs/about/index.md

         This site is simply a labor of love & passion - I do not seek to earn money with this, and respectfully decline any monetary contributions.

-    ??? abstract "Do you have any site policies, such as copyright notices, fair use statements, etc...?"
+    ??? abstract "Do you have any site-wide policies, such as copyright notices, fair use statements, etc...?"

         Yes!
 You can find it under the Disclaimer tab on this page.